celestiaorg/docs/docs/nodes/keys.md

 ## Steps for generating **bridge** node keys

-To generate a key for a celestia bridge node, do the following:
+To generate a key for a Celestia bridge node, do the following:

 ```sh
 ./cel-key add <key_name> --keyring-backend test --node.type bridge